orbeon/orbeon-forms-doc/form-runner/advanced/services.md

 The XPL has the following interface:

-- `instance` input: contains the XML data posted to the service URL
+- `instance` input: contains the XML data `POST`ed to the service URL
 - `data` output: XML data produced by the service

 The following example XPL just echoes the incoming data: